-ApoCII measurements can help determine the type or cause of high blood cholesterol.
+ApoCII measurements can help determine the type or cause of high blood fats.
 It is not clear whether the test results improve treatment.
 Because of this, most health insurance companies will not pay for the test.
-If you do not have high cholesterol or heart disease, this test may not be recommended for you.
+If you do not have high cholesterol or heart disease or a family history of these conditions, this test may not be recommended for you.

-The normal range is 3 - 5 mg/dL.
+The normal range is 3 to 5 mg/dL.
 However, apoCII results are usually reported as present or absent.

 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.